cloudflare/workers-docs/content/reference/storage/listing-keys.md

 All arguments are optional:

-* `prefix` is a string that representes a prefix you can use to filter all keys.
+* `prefix` is a string that represents a prefix you can use to filter all keys.
 * `limit` is the maximum number of keys returned.
 The default is 1000, which is the maximum.
 It is unlikely that you will want to change this default, but it is included for completeness.